anton-kotenko/crdt/README.md

 4. `redis` server to provide persistency layer for `video&counter` services

 ### Docker-Compose
 It may be started with docker-compose.
-In this case 3 instances of `video&counter` services, nginx-based `balancer`, `rabbitmq` server and `redis` servers are started.
+In this case 3 instances of `video&counter` services, Nginx-based `balancer`, `rabbitmq` server and `redis` servers are started.

 All services are accessible on `localhost` or `127.0.0.1` at ports described below:
 1. `video&counter` services are accessible directly at `1231`, `1232` and `1233` ports (first, second and third nodes respectively)
 2. `video&counter` services are accessible through balancer at `1234` port (balancer forwards traffic to arbitrary instance of `video&counter` service according to it's own implementation)

-3.`Rabbitmq` admin page is accessible on `15673` port for debugging purposes (non-standart port, to avoid collision with possible rabbitmq already running at machine)
+3.`Rabbitmq` admin page is accessible on `15673` port for debugging purposes (non-standard port, to avoid collision with possible RabbitMQ already running at machine)

-4. `Redis` is accessible at 6378 port for debugging purposes (non-standart, to avoid collision with redis, if started locally)
+4. `Redis` is accessible at 6378 port for debugging purposes (non-standard, to avoid collision with Redis, if started locally)

 #### Start whole application
 ```sh